oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### []{#_Ref356810287}[]{#sec_UpdateanEntity}[]{#_Ref484615816}[]{#_Update_an_Entity}[]{#_Delete_an_Entity}[]{#_Upsert_an_Entity}11.4.3 [Update an Entity](#sec_UpdateanEntity)

-To update an individual entity, the client makes a [PATCH]{.Datatype} or [PUT]{.Datatype} request to a URL that identifies the entity.
+To update an individual entity, the client makes a `PATCH` or `PUT` request to a URL that identifies the entity.
 Services MAY restrict updates only to requests addressing the [edit URL](#sec_ReadURLsandEditURLs) of the entity.

 Services SHOULD support `PATCH` as the preferred means of updating an